lscaria/char_to_phone/README.md

 As of now you have to manually update the word argument in line 25 to be the word you want the model to run inference on.
 This will change to a commandline interface soon.

 ## Acknowledgments:
-I made this small project because I wanted a more clear understanding of seq2seq models and I couldn't finda tutorial which showed a simple version with different train, dev, and test graphs as the Tensorflow NMT tutorial shows.
+I created this project because I wanted a clearer understanding of seq2seq models and I was unable to find a tutorial which showed a simple version with different train, dev, and test graphs as the Tensorflow NMT tutorial shows.
 Additionally I wanted an updated tutorial which took advantage of the tf.data libaries.

 This small repo was inspired by the [Prononcing English Gradients](https://www.kaggle.com/reppic/predicting-english-pronunciations/notebook) kaggle notebook, with elements from the Tensorflow [NMT Tutorial](https://github.com/tensorflow/nmt/blob/master/nmt/model.py) and [Park Chansung's Medium](https://towardsdatascience.com/seq2seq-model-in-tensorflow-ec0c557e560f) post